 Well, I found .5 and .75 BD Camalots to be the most useful, and I would bring three of each next time.
-Also, a single set from small fingers to fist.
+Also, a single set from .3 through #3.
 Highly recommend a fist full of long runners.

 BETA PHOTO: Never Ending Night Train, follow the obvious crack...